gvwilson/sensibleadventures/misc/bear-02.md

 called out, "But will Her Highness be needing her summer dresses, or may I put them in storage?"

-"Pack everything, please," Prince Lormay replied loudly.
+"Pack everything, please," Prince Thokmay replied loudly.
 "We won't be coming back."

 There was a moment's silence, and then the door to the prince's study